The information that follows is intended to provide applicants with general admission guidelines for credit programs.

 Programs that admit students in date order will then offer a seat in the next intake to qualified applicants according to their recorded date of application.
 Programs that admit on a competitive basis will consider applicants who have completed the necessary requirements as of the application deadline, and will offer available seats to those who best meet the criteria.

-Students applying to a continuous application program who want to enroll in courses while waiting, should contact the Office of the Registrar (OReg) to request admission to Qualifying Studies.
+Students applying to a continuous application program who want to enrol in courses while waiting, should contact the Office of the Registrar (OReg) to request admission to Qualifying Studies.

 For these programs, applications are accepted on or after a certain date, for a specific semester.

-An application will be considered complete when the application fee and all the documents listed in the "How to apply" section for the program in the online calendar are received by UFV.
+An application will be considered complete when the application fee and all the documents listed in the "How to apply" section for the program in the Academic Calendar are received by UFV.
 Any additional documents should be submitted as soon as possible in order to retain the original application date.

 B.C. secondary students applying to UFV are not required to submit provincial examination results for courses where the examinations are deemed optional.

-Students must write the provincial examinations for those subjects where examinations are mandatory in order to meet graduation program requirements; however, the higher of the school mark or the blended grade will be for evaluating entrance requirements or meeting course prerequisites.
+Students must write the provincial examinations for those subjects where examinations are mandatory in order to meet graduation program requirements, and the blended grade will be used for evaluating entrance requirements or meeting course prerequisites.

 An English translation by a certified translator must accompany the official transcripts if the document is in a language other than English (some exceptions may be possible for documents in French).

 Allow a minimum of six weeks for the evaluation.
-You may need to submit course outlines if the courses have not previously been articulated.
+Students may need to submit course outlines if the courses have not previously been articulated.

 Documents submitted become the property of UFV.
 Only documents that are considered by UFV to be irreplaceable will be returned to the student if requested by the student at the time of submission.

-Official high school transcripts are required for program applications unless otherwise specified.
-Some programs, including Qualifying Studies, General Studies, and English as a Second Language, require that students be high school graduates or be 19 years of age by the first day of the semester.
-Students who are under 19 and not in school will be required to submit proof of high school graduation (an official high school transcript) with their application forms.
+Official secondary school transcripts are required for program applications unless otherwise specified.
+Some programs, including Qualifying Studies, General Studies, and English Language Studies, require that students be secondary school graduates or be 19 years of age by the first day of the semester.
+Students who are under 19 and not in school will be required to submit proof of secondary school graduation (an official secondary school transcript) with their application forms.
 B.C.
 Grade 12 students can arrange to have their grades sent directly from the Ministry of Education upon graduation.

 Many programs require that students have B.C. secondary school graduation or equivalent in order to meet entrance requirements.
 See below for qualifications that are considered equivalent.

-The following is considered as equivalent to B.C. high school graduation from other parts of Canada:
+The following is considered as equivalent to B.C. secondary school graduation from other parts of Canada: